oracle/docker-images/OracleVeridata/12.2.1.4/README.md

 *VERIDATA_PASSWORD*
 *DOMAIN_HOST_VOLUME*

-Execute run_admin_server.sh to run the Admin server.
+Execute `run_admin_server.sh` to run the Admin server.

-Note: Only for the  first time this script will also install the Veridata Domain.
+Note: Only for the  first time this script will also install the Veridata domain.
 Subsequent runs will only start the Admin server.

 After starting of the Admin Server execute run_managed_server.sh to run the Veridata Server.

-Note: Oracle recommends that the vdt.env file be deleted or secured after the container and WebLogic Server are started so that the user name and password are not inadvertently exposed.
+Note: Oracle recommends that the `vdt.env` file be deleted or secured after the container and WebLogic Server are started so that the user name and password are not inadvertently exposed.

 4. OGG Veridata Agent

-Edit vdtagent.env .
+Edit `vdtagent.env` .
 Following list of properties are required

-Execute run_agent.sh to start the Agent.
+Execute `run_agent.sh` to start the Agent.